Radiology Technologist Schools and Careers in Nevada

 The DPBH’s Radiation Control Program issues licenses to radiologic technologists, nuclear medicine technologists, and radiation therapists in Nevada.
 The DPBH uses ARRT or Nuclear Medicine Technology Certification Board (NMTCB) certification to qualify candidates for a license.
 Therefore, rad techs seeking licensure must first become certified by the ARRT or the NMTCB before applying to the DPBH.
 Certification and licensure require the following steps:

-- Pass the certification exam.
+- Pass the certification exam and apply for certification.
 Candidates must apply for and pass either the ARRT certification exam in their chosen modality or the NMTCB nuclear medicine technologist certification exam.
-Passing the exam will lead to certification by either body.
+Passing the NMTCB exam will lead to NMTCB certification.
+However, upon passing the ARRT exam, candidates must complete a separate application for ARRT certification.

 - Apply for a license.
 Certified technologists must apply to the DPBH for a license.
 License applications are available through the Radiation Control Program’s online Centralized Licensing, Inspections and Certification System (CLICS).